Hermès Eau des Merveilles Bleue Eau de Parfum

 Perfumer Christine Nagel, who is Swiss, has matched the blue sea with blue absinthe, the plant, but also the drink.
 And now, you see that a symbolic logic is at work.
 Absinthe liqueur's best known nickname is the "Fée Verte / Green Fairy /"; it is also called "La Bleue / The Blue One."
 In Switzerland, in 2012, the appelations "Absinthe", "Green Fairy" and "La Bleue" became protected.
 There is humor in this symbolic rapprochement - and a hidden subtext.

 You realize you are smelling a mythical drug, the blue-green opiate for the people; you feel like the Thujone is getting a bit to your head.
 From a perfumery perspective, it makes sense.

-This Eau des Merveilles Bleue is strong stuff; it goes up your nostrils and into your head.
+Eau des Merveilles Bleue is some strong stuff; it goes up your nostrils and into your head.
 It might be a bit dizzying.
-Absinthe, La Bleue, the beverage, includes ingredients in recipes which reinforce natural facets of the plant with the anisic fennel - or mint.
-Eau des Merveilles Bleue is about both the drink and the plant.
-You need to take a step back and stop smelling.
+Absinthe, La Bleue, the beverage, includes ingredients in recipes which reinforce natural facets of the plant thanks to the anisic fennel - or mint.

 I pull out my photograph of a mound of fresh absinthe from Morocco, which I smelled intensely the other day.
 I almost cannot get over the fact that I took this picture, as in a premonitory instant.
 The absinthe looks like itself, but also visually resembles algae.